pinnacleapi/pinnacleapi-documentation/APIChangelog.md

 There is a pre-game parent event id 834342247, that has associated live event id 837721686, but also 2 corner events in different leagues, one for live betting (837721684), while the other one is for pre-game (837721615)

-Introduction of parentid eliminates the need for rotation numbers.
+Introduction of parentId eliminates the need for rotation numbers.

-Please note that in the next version of `/fixtures`, the `rotNum` property will be decomissioned.
+will be decommissioned.

 ## January 4, 2018 - Lines API